 It can often be difficult to know if someone is misusing prescription pain medication or an illegal substance such as heroin or fentanyl.
 This is particularly challenging if they have been prescribed medication for an injury or illness, and the medication is taken to provide relief from valid pain.

 Those using prescription medication to provide pain relief may build up a tolerance, reducing its effectiveness and causing some of these physical symptoms to occur.
 In response, more and more of the medication must be taken to experience that relief.
+An opioid addiction can form as a result of more frequent use related to this increased tolerance.

 Physical Signs of Opioid Addiction